-Sharing problems and ways which they have been overcome in regular meetings is a great way to overcome these diseases.
-Usually a ‘buddy’ type of system is put in place whereby each person has another person they can depend on – someone they can contact for help if they feel like they may start on the path to addiction once more.
+Sharing problems and ways in which they have been overcome in regular meetings is a great way to overcome these diseases.
+Usually, a ‘buddy’ type of system is put in place whereby each person has another person they can depend on – someone they can contact for help if they feel like they may start on the path to addiction once more.

 The 12 Step Fellowship, offers meetings in the UK and many people find that these meetings can be very helpful.

 You may find that you also need some practical help with: